header-langage

 Hyperliquid to Release USDH Token Symbol for Stablecoin Issuance

-On September 5, according to official sources, Hyperliquid will release the USDH token symbol for stablecoin issuance.
-The USDH trading pair symbol reserved by the Hyperliquid protocol will be released through a transparent on-chain process via validator voting.
-After the next network upgrade, validators will be able to vote on whether to allow a user address to purchase the USDH symbol.
-The voting process will take place entirely on-chain, completed through Hyperliquid L1 transactions, similar to delisting votes.
+On September 5, according to official announcements, Hyperliquid will release the USDH token symbol for stablecoin issuance.
+The trading pair symbol for USDH reserved by the Hyperliquid protocol will be released through a transparent on-chain process via validator voting.
+After the next network upgrade, validators will be able to vote on whether to allow a particular user address to purchase the USDH symbol.
+The voting process will be conducted entirely on-chain, completed through Hyperliquid L1 transactions, similar to delisting votes.

-Teams interested in applying for this symbol can submit a proposal on the new forum, which must include the user address to be used for deploying the USDH symbol when elected by the requisite number of validators.
+Teams interested in applying for this symbol can submit a proposal on the new forum, including the user address to be used for deploying the USDH symbol if elected by the required number of validators.
 It is important to note that even if the team is approved, they must still participate in the regular on-chain deployment gas auction.

 Welcome to join the official BlockBeats community: